 You may be able to find work on livestock farms, particularly during seasonal peaks, such as when animals are birthing.
-You could volunteer as a dog walker for elderly people unable to exercise their pets, or write campaign documents for animal rights organisations.
-If you don't have much time to give, you could help out at animal events such as horse shows.
+You could volunteer as a dog walker for elderly people unable to exercise their pets or write campaign documents for animal rights organisations.
+If you don't have much time to give, you could offer to help at animal events such as horse shows.

-For those with a thirst for adventure, there are opportunities for animal-based gap year experiences, holidays and welfare projects.
+There are also opportunities for animal-based gap year experiences, holidays and welfare projects.
 Some of these will be on a voluntary basis, and others will have cost implications.
 Some scientific laboratories offer summer placements.

 Search for placements and find out more about work experience and internships.

-Employers include animal charities, who may focus on welfare, training, rescue, conservation, rehoming and campaigning work.
-Organisations may focus on a particular area or combine several of these strands, and may offer hands-on opportunities in general animal care.
+Employers include animal charities, which are involved in supporting animals through welfare, training, rescue, conservation, rehoming and campaigning work.
+Organisations may focus on a particular area or combine several of these strands and may offer hands-on opportunities in general animal care.

-Scientific organisations like pharmaceutical companies or medical research companies may employ graduates to care for animals in laboratories.
-Zoos and sanctuaries are common employers, as are international welfare organisations campaigning, fundraising and protecting animals worldwide.
+Scientific organisations like pharmaceutical companies or medical research companies sometimes offer employment opportunities to graduates to care for animals in laboratories.
+Zoos and sanctuaries are common employers, as are international welfare organisations, which campaign, fundraise and protect animals worldwide.

 Animal nutrition is a growing area with opportunities in animal health, feed development and sales.
 Local government and animal enforcement organisations employ graduates to protect the welfare of pets, livestock and leisure animals such as those used for racing and riding.

 Skills for your CV

 Many animal science and management degrees also equip you with a range of practical skills around animal handling, husbandry and training, as well as scientific research skills such as behavioural measurement.

 Employers from other sectors also value skills from the degree, such as: